pr2502/ra-multiplex/README.md

   -V, --version  Print version
 ```

-`ra-multiplex server` can run as a system user service:
+`ra-multiplex server` can run as a user service:
 * On `systemd` available systems see the example `ra-mux.service`.
 * On `OSX Launchd` systems see the example `ra-mux.plist`